 - Set regular reminders to update your diary, a valuable feature if you’re someone who struggles to stay on top of entries on your own.

-What distinguishes this from Vesica?
 The company that made iUFlow also sells a device to use along with the app, so you can get more accurate liquid measurements if precision is your thing.
-That said, plenty of people use the app without the device and say it meets or exceeds their needs for documenting their bod’s input and output.
+That said, plenty of people use the app without the device and say it meets or exceeds their needs for tracking their body.

-Whether you opt for scribbling on scraps of paper or commit to using an app to keep track of your bod, a bladder diary in any form is a step toward understanding your body and your bladder that much better.
+Whether you opt for using an app to keep track of your bladder or train your pelvic floor, any effort to bring more awareness to your pelvic floor will also help you understand your body and your bladder that much better.

--Do you use any apps to keep track of your health?-
+Do you use any apps to keep track of your health?
+Share your recommendations in the comments.

 Posted: Wed, Jul 31, 2019